 How do you know this is a scam?
 The government will never call, text or email you asking for money or personal information, including your Social Security, bank account or credit card numbers.

-How can I protect myself from scams?
+How can I protect myself from stimulus check scams?

 The IRS is urging everyone to be on the lookout for calls and email phishing scams tied to economic impact payments.